wiktor-falek/poe3/api/README.md

 <br>

 ## POST `/auth/register`
-Creates an user if username is available, and specified email is not already verified
+Creates an user if username is available and another user hasn't verified the email already

 ### Body

 ```
 username: string
 password: string